metalsmith/metalsmith/examples/ebook/Readme.md

 ##Setting Up Your Project

 Let's create a directory for this project and cd into it.
 Navigate to the folder where you usually place all your projects.
-In your favorite bash client make the projects directory, I'm going to name mine `html-minify-plugin-example`.
+In your favorite bash client make the projects directory, I'm going to name mine `ebook-example`.

 	$ mkdir ebook-example